MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Rich (5% Chance) - Doubles your money

 * The Danger (5% Chance) - Plays loud evil laugh (does nothing)
-* The Drunk (5% Chance) - Gives drunk effect for 5 minutes in game
+* The Drunk (5% Chance) - Gives drunk effect for 4 minutes in game

 * The Dead Man (5% Chance) - Kills the player
 * The Guardian Angel (5% Chance) - Will stop anyone from entering the home for 10 minutes in game

 * The Joker (5% Chance) - Will give a random effect
-* The Cave Man (5% Chance) - Will disable the computer for 5 minutes in game
+* The Cave Man (5% Chance) - Will disable the computer for 4 minutes in game and turn off all lights